-Sanitize to Prevent Mold: If the area was exposed to water, you should use a medical grade sanitizer to prevent mold and other bacteria from growing.
+Sanitize to Prevent Mold: If the area was exposed to water, you should use a hospital grade disinfectant to prevent mold and other bacteria from growing.
 A solution of bleach and water will work too, but it is less effective in the long term.

 Review our Fire Damage Restoration 101 guide for more details on restoring your home or business after a fire.

 Call Now for Professional Fire Damage Restoration Services

 Depending on the extent of the damage, securing a home after a fire can be taxing.
 It may require you going up on your roof or working out in the elements for an extended period.
 If you need help during the tarping and board up process, Restoration Local is here for you.